OsaPL/Versus-Brawl/README.md

 ## To be fixed
 (or atleast to try to fix)
-- Virus powerup effect sometimes stays on forever (if you managed to reproduce it somehow, pls msg me)
 - Rock powerup can sometimes save you from dying from `genericKillHotspot`
 - Level specific `SpeciesStats` will not be set for the first spawn
 - for 2 players the UI still stays the same as for 3/4 players setup